Watch videos for insights on where the security industry is headed, Qualys’ future roadmap, best practices and use case presentations.

 Alex Mandernack is a Security Solution Architect at Qualys, focusing on Cloud and Container Security from an engineering and architecture perspective.
 Alex is a liaison between customers and product teams and provides a hands-on, real-world perspective.
 Before joining Qualys in 2018, Alex held leadership positions in various organizations from startups to MSPs and publicly traded companies.

 Sean has served in the IT and security industry throughout his career.
 He has held leadership positions within various technology organizations, ranging from startups, SMBs, to publicly traded companies.
 He has spent the last six years focusing on public cloud security in an engineering and architecture role.
-As a security solution architect for Qualys, Sean has focused on helping customers of all sizes with security automation and integration for their public cloud deployments with the Qualys Cloud Platform.
+As a security solution architect for Qualys, Sean has focused on helping customers of all sizes with security automation and integration for their public cloud deployments with the Enterprise TruRisk Platform.

 Aditi Sahasrabudhe is a Product Manager for Compliance Solutions at Qualys and spearheads the research on new features in its Policy Compliance solution.
 She has also devised out-of-band configuration assessment capability for assessing critical assets in the customer environment.
 Before joining Qualys, she has worked in development and research roles at Symantec Corporation and KPIT infosystem’s CREST R&D labs.
 She holds a master's in technology from IIT Roorkee and CISSP certification.
 She is an author of CIS benchmarks.